UK Visa Application Process for Ukrainian Refugees

 - Birth certificate and father’s passport if applying for a child

-- For a Homes for Ukraine application, host identity documents – such as passport, or driving licence if passport not available or expired.
-If the host is not British and has a UKVI Immigration Account, they can use this to prove their identity, or they can use their BRP.
-We recommend the host not passing their passport details to the applicant if they are not sure about who they are.
+- sponsor identity documents – such as passport, or driving licence if passport not available or expired.
+We recommend the sponsor not passing their passport details to the applicant if they are not sure about who they are.

 Postcodes for Ukraine can be found here: Postal codes of Ukraine (postaldb.net)